21shield/Mod-3-M-N-project-frontend/README.md

 #
 ## Sundar Frontend

 This is the frontend repo of Sundar, an e-commerce app for women's accessories.
-Sundar means Beautiful in Hindi.
+All women are beautiful tresures thats why we chose the name Sundar which means Beautiful in Hindi.

 ### Prerequisites